-The standard is relevant to all innovative technologies and was created to help companies innovate responsibly, so they can achieve the benefits of innovation in a timely manner and identify and avoid any potential harm or unintended misuse of a new product, service, process or business model.
+This guidance is relevant to all innovative technologies and was created to help companies innovate responsibly so they can achieve the benefits of innovation in a timely manner, and identify and avoid any potential harm or unintended misuse of a new product, service, process or business model.

 By improving the quality of innovation, companies can become more resilient, save costs, improve their sustainability, and gain customer/investor trust.
 PAS 440 provides a standardised approach to identify, evaluate, record and communicate the benefits and possible risks of innovation.

-As Joyce explains, the demand for a responsible innovation standard was first established through an in-depth market survey involving over 40 innovative companies from a broad range of sectors, and the drafting then took place in 4 phases.
-Each phase was subject to detailed review and comments, the last two involving a specially appointed advisory panel from companies and government bodies, and an open public consultation.
+As Joyce explains, the demand for a responsible innovation PAS was first established through in-depth interviews involving over 40 innovative companies from a broad range of sectors.
+The PAS development process is a fast-tracked and rigorous and open consensus building process and included the appointment of a dedicated advisory panel (PAS Steering Group) from SMEs, multinationals, academia and government bodies, and an open public consultation.